vectorgrp/xcp-lite/README.md

 // Calculates some measurement signals depending on calibration parameters in a calibration segment fn task(calseg: CalSeg<CalPage>) {

+    let mut channel1: f64 = 0.0;
-    let channel: f64 = 0;
+    let mut channel2: f64 = Box::new(0.0);

-     // Create a measurement XCP event called "task" and register the measurement object let event = daq_create_event!("task1");
+     // Create a measurement event called "task" with a capture buffer of 8 byte let event = daq_create_event!("task1",8);

+    // Register measurement variables on stack
     daq_register!(channel, event, "demo: f64", "Volt" /* unit */, 2.0 /* factor */, 0.0 /* offset */);

     loop {
         thread::sleep(...);

-        // Calculate channel depending on calibration parameters from calseg (sine wave signal with ampl and period) channel = calseg.ampl * (time/cal_seg.period).sin(); // Use active page in calibration segment
+        // Calculate channel depending on calibration parameters from calseg (sine wave signal with ampl and period) channel1 = calseg.ampl * (time/cal_seg.period).sin(); // Use active page in calibration segment channel2 = calseg.ampl * (time/cal_seg.period).sin(); // Use active page in calibration segment

+        // Register and capture a variables on heap daq_capture(channel1);

-        // Measurement of local variables by capturing their value and association to the given XCP event event.trigger(); // Take a timestamp and trigger data acquisition
+        // Take a timestamp and trigger data acquisition for all variables associated and configured by the tool for this event event.trigger();

-        // Synchronize calibration operations
+        // Synchronize calibration operations in calseg
         // All calibration actions (read, write, upload, download, checksum, page switch, freeze, init) on segment "cal_seg" happen only here
         // This operation locks a mutex, checks for changes and copies the calibration page
-        // It could also be called occationally to update calibrations, checking for changes could be optimized mutex free in the future cal_seg.sync();
+        // It could be called more occationally and in any place where calseg in scope to update calibrations in this clone calseg.sync();
     }
 }